 Hostile Environment Awareness Training (HEAT)

 Sexual harassment, interactions with aggressive armed combatants, day light robbery and traffic accidents are realistic threats for humanitarians and aid workers.
-All field workers should be adequately prepared for these events and be proficient in establishing and maintaining telecommunications, whether working in a safe or hostile situation.
+All field workers should be adequately prepared for these events and be proficient in establishing and maintaining communications, whether working in a safe or hostile situation.
 Conscious of the varying needs within the sector, RedR Australia seeks to address the concerns of a range of organisations and individuals and their insurance providers.
 These include relief, development, research and advocacy organizations, operational agencies and agencies that are not directly operational but provide support to community based organisations and locally based NGOs.

 Our Basic HEAT Course prepares you for travelling and working in dangerous areas After a long flight, you arrive at your hotel.
 You step out of the taxi, turn around and are confronted with a weapon.
 The robber is shouting at you.
 What do you do?
 Fight, flee or freeze?…